terrynoya/UFlexDoc/Intro.md

 some problem you will accour

-1.the last element calculation is comlicated than the other 2.the last element' width is 1 or 2 pixels shorter than the other, because unity automatically add some gap between your elements when using BeginHorizontal
+1. the last element calculation is comlicated than the other
+2. the last element' width is 1 or 2 pixels shorter than the other, because unity automatically add some gap between your elements when using BeginHorizontal
-3.if the EditorWindow is smaller than the elments total width,the last element's width calumation is not right 4.GUILayout.FlexibleSpace() is not work for this problem
+3. if the EditorWindow is smaller than the elments total width,the last element's width calumation is not right
+4. GUILayout.FlexibleSpace() is not work for this problem

 ![GitHub](https://github.com/terrynoya/UFlex/blob/master/doc/legacy_grid_problem.jpg)